nymtech/nym/documentation/operators/src/faq/smoosh-faq.md

 Project smoosh will have three steps:

-1. Combine the `gateway` and `network-requester` into one binary ✅
+1. Combine the `nym-gateway` and `nym-network-requester` into one binary ✅
-2. Create [Exit Gateway](../legal/exit-gateway.md): Take the gateway binary including network requester combined in \#1 and switch from [`allowed.list`](https://nymtech.net/.wellknown/network-requester/standard-allowed-list.txt) to a new [exit policy](https://nymtech.net/.wellknown/network-requester/exit-policy.txt) ✅
+2. Create [Exit Gateway](../legal/exit-gateway.md): Take the `nym-gateway` binary including `nym-network-requester` combined in \#1 and switch from [`allowed.list`](https://nymtech.net/.wellknown/network-requester/standard-allowed-list.txt) to a new [exit policy](https://nymtech.net/.wellknown/network-requester/exit-policy.txt) ✅
-3. Combine all the nodes in the Nym Mixnet into one binary, that is `mixnode`, `gateway` (entry and exit) and `network-requester`.
+3. Combine all the nodes in the Nym Mixnet into one binary, that is `nym-mixnode`, `nym-gateway` (entry and exit) and `nym-network-requester`.

 These three steps will be staggered over time - period of several months, and will be implemented one by one with enough time to take in feedback and fix bugs in between.
 Generally, the software will be the same, just instead of multiple binaries, there will be one Nym Mixnet node binary.
 Delegations will remain on as they are now, per our token economics (staking, saturation etc)